-All audition dates, deadlines, and studio openings will be posted on the Curtis website when they are available.
+All audition dates, procedures, and protocols will be posted on the Curtis audition page as they become available.

-Auditions will consist of pre-recorded submissions, interviews, and in-person rounds during February and March 2022, if possible.
+Auditions will consist of pre-recorded submissions, interviews, and in-person rounds during February and March 2023.
 If in-person rounds are not possible, the admissions team will coordinate safe and equitable live virtual auditions.
 A final decision on the audition format will be made closer to the application deadline in early December.

-We encourage you to check the Curtis website for updates regarding application and audition requirements.
+We encourage you to check the Curtis website for any updates related to the current admission process.